What are the mechanisms of action of auriculotherapy, auricular acupuncture or auricular neuromodulation?

 Allodynia

-Third, the distribution of these hypersensitive areas follows a particular topographic organization, like a map, hence the term "auricular maps," many versions of which can be found on the internet.
-This topographic organization is called "somatotopy."
-It already exists in many brain structures: the oldest described is the somatotopic organization of the motor cortex on the ascending frontal area, known as the Penfield homunculus, named after its discoverer.
+Somatotopy is not unique to the ear!
+It already exists in many brain structures.
+The oldest one described is the somatotopic organization of the motor cortex on the ascending frontal gyrus, called the Penfield homunculus, named after its discoverer.
 Many other topographic organizations exist in other brain structures, such as the thalamus, the insula... and the ambiguous nucleus and the dorsal motor nucleus of the vagus, which are the two motor nuclei of the vagus nerve.

 Vous êtes praticiens en auriculothérapie,